BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Paper Lace (light suits) with Carlo Santana in black Next to Ken on the right is 'poet' Pam Ayres and singer Tony Monopoly

 Ken Rose 'retired' from the comedy game a few years ago but now runs a very successful entertainments agency in the North West so bringing years of experience into play as he knows exactly what the client wants.
-He is currently having a new website under construction but can be contacted on:
+His website: http://dev.kenrose.co.uk/

 His son Bernard is a well established professional commercial photographer and has a superb website with loads of terrific Liverpool photos and much more: